11TH GRADE GUIDANCE

 CAREER EXPLORATION: It is not too early to begin thinking about careers and which path to take after high school.
 Four good sites to visit are:

 SCHOLARSHIPS: Although you cannot apply for scholarships until you are a senior, now is the time to begin looking for scholarship possibilities.
-Most academic scholarships are based on minimum 3.5 gpa and high ACT/SAT scores.
+Most academic scholarships are based on minimum 3.5 GPA and high ACT/SAT scores.
 Applicants are also expected to be involved in extracurricular and /or community activities.
 In order to receive an athletic or talent scholarship, a student must be truly outstanding.
-In addition to applying for TOPS and for freshman scholarships at prospective colleges, look for national scholarships which are listed in the 12th grade section of the Ruston High website.
+In addition to applying for TOPS and for freshman scholarships at prospective colleges, look for national scholarships which are also listed in the 12th grade section of the Ruston High website.
 Now is the time to begin your search so that you can note requirements, deadlines, and recommendation letters.

 Also, begin compiling a list of your high school accomplishments, honors and awards, and community service for these applications.
 Scholarship searches online are free, so be cautious of scholarship services who contact students and claim to be able to help get money for college.